clublinkdev/clublink/readme.md

 - Hannah: Lead Developer (works on ClubLinker)
 - Josh: Developer & Discord Manager (works on ClubLink client)

+### Credit
+- TheMysterys for the original concept (https://github.com/TheMysterys/Mineclub-Link)
+- unknownsy and vivi for doing Josh's job for him

 ### Setup Instructions (written for MacOS but should be universal)

 #### Downloading